 There are several conditions that increase* the risk of sleep disorders.
 If a woman is overweight, then she is more likely to suffer from a sleep disorder.
 If she is a heavy smoker, she also places herself at greater risk of this condition.
 Other risk factors for sleep disorders include high blood pressure, menopause, diabetes or a heavy drinker.

 Tips For a Good Night of Sleep

 A lifestyle change that includes a regular exercise program is usually effective.
 This should be accompanied by avoiding caffeine and alcohol, eating at least 2 hours before bed time, avoiding highly stimulating entertainment (books or movies) before bed, setting a bedtime routine and timetable, and sleeping in comfortable clothes and in a comfortable room (in terms of the bed, temperature and bedding).

 Can alternative Treatments Treat* to Menopause and Sleep Disorders?

 Although HRT is the most common treatment prescribed by doctors, there are alternative treatments that can lessen the symptoms and increase* the quality and quantity of sleep time.
-Herbal supplements like black cohosh and Macafem have been shown to significantly improve* sleep patterns for menopausal women suffering from sleep disorders.
+Herbal supplements like black cohosh have been shown to significantly improve* sleep patterns for menopausal women suffering from sleep disorders.